abdullahsumbal/McGillTour/Readme.md

 ## McGill Tour

-This is a personal project I worked on using maps.
+This is a personal project that I worked on using leaflet maps.
 The website can find the shortest path between two building on McGill University Campus.
 I am using Dijkstra Algorithm to find the shortest Path.
 Building (points) and paths (edges) are all defined in geojson format.
  ![](image/interface.JPG)

 ## Technologies used to develop